7 Best Pickleball Paddles For Tennis Players 2023

 But even then, the extended length handle allows them enough room to adjust their grip accordingly and improve over time.

-Overall, I highly recommend this paddle for tennis players transitioning into pickleball, as it caters perfectly to my style of play.
-With great spin capabilities and increased reach and power from the extended handle, it’s the ideal paddle for intermediate and advanced players alike.
+With great spin capabilities and increased reach and power from the extended handle, it's the ideal paddle for intermediate and advanced players alike.

 The added weight also ensures you don’t lose that much width compared to other paddles while still gaining a lot of extra lengths.
 So if you’re an ex-tennis player looking to pick up pickleball, give the Selkirk a try!